- Utilise your counselling experience to contribute to student wellbeing

 This position is open to Australian Citizens and Permanent Residents; or applicants who hold a current valid work visa commensurate with this position.

-Additional information is available in the Position Description and by contacting:
+Additional information is available in the position description or by contacting: